bilalsaeedjh/FlutterClimateApp/README.md

 # ClimateInformationApp
-### This app is usesd to know about the current weather of any city in the entire World.
+### This app is used to know about the current weather of any city in the entire World.
-##By getting information from the user like his height,weight and age, we would show the results.
-Unique Standerized formula is used to calculate the BMI (Body Mass Index).##

 ![alt text](https://github.com/bilalsaeedjh/FlutterClimateApp/blob/master/images/ClimateAppGiff.gif?raw=true)